Gihwan-K/gene-prioritization-ml/README.md

 ---

-## Biological system
+## The data

-*Aegilops speltoides* is a wild relative within the wheat gene pool.
-It carries **B chromosomes** - supernumerary chromosomes that are programmed to be eliminated from root tissue during development while being retained in shoots and driven through the male germline.
+42 RNA-seq libraries across 7 tissues, from plants with (+B) and without (0B) B chromosomes, mapped to a chromosome-scale PacBio HiFi assembly in which 3,176 genes are B-encoded.
+The tissues span the three states that matter biologically:

-The dataset: 42 RNA-seq libraries, 7 tissues, plants with (+B) and without (0B) B chromosomes, against a chromosome-scale PacBio HiFi assembly in which 3,176 genes are B-encoded.
+**elimination-active** (embryos, adventitious roots, laser-captured proto-root), **elimination-negative** (leaf; primary root, where Bs are already gone), and **nondisjunction/drive** (anthers at first pollen mitosis).

 **The data reproduces the biology unprompted.** Counting how many B genes survive an expression filter in each tissue recovers the elimination phenotype with no